| Programming | ![]() |

 Step 1, above, obtains the row and column sizes of the input array.

-variable contains the integers from 1 through the column size of A
+Step 2 creates two column vectors. mind contains the integers from 1 through the row size of A. The nind variable contains the integers from 1 through the column size of A.

 Step 3 uses a MATLAB vectorization trick to replicate a single column of data through any number of columns.
 The code is

-is the desired number of columns in the resulting matrix.
+where nCols is the desired number of columns in the resulting matrix.

 Step 4 uses array indexing to create the output array.
-Each element of the row index array, mind
+Each element of the row index array, mind, is paired with each element of the column index array, nind, using the following procedure:

-, each element is paired with the elements of nind
+mind, each element is paired with the elements of nind as above.
+Each complete pass through the nind matrix fills one row of the output array.

 Functions Used in Vectorizing